4 bedroom house for sale

 The property could be divided into 2 independent units, with exclusive garden each.

-Optimal location for lovers of the sea, given its proximity, for those who want to walk to the station or for those who love to live in a quiet area.
+The optimal location for lovers of the sea, given its proximity, for those who want to walk to the station or for those who love to live in a quiet area.

-The main shops are nearby
+The main shops are nearby, going down by bus.

 The train to Santa Marinella leaves from several of the train stations around Rome: Roma Termini, Ostiense, Trastevere, or San Pietro.
 The train's final destination will read either Pisa or Civitavecchia, and it leaves twice every hour.